 From the first story, what we know about BB is that she has a happy home life, owns a devoted cat (which behaves more like a dog by following BB around), she attempts to avoid violence when possible and she uses the minimum violence possible when forced to fight.
 BB seems to be a good fighter when she does fight.

-There are indications that BB has martial arts training but this is not canon as of this writing.
+There are indications that BB has martial arts training, but this is not officially confirmed.
 BB has a form of extrasensory perception which one fan has dubbed "Empathic Precognition", i.e. she feels the pain of the bullied, before it actually happens.
 She also seems to know exactly where the bullying is about to happen, so she can arrive in time to do something about it.

-It can be assumed that BB's Empathic Precognition is automatically limited in range to situations which are physically close enough for her to intervene in, although again, this is not yet canon.
+It can be assumed that BB's Empathic Precognition is automatically limited in range to situations which are physically close enough for her to intervene in, although again, this is unconfirmed.

 BB would prefer to win the bully over rather than simply beat the snot out of him.
 So far, this has worked exactly once.
 How well this goes in the majority of cases remains to be seen although as of story #4, BB has learned a new skill which could be called Empathic Projection.
 She can by physical touch force a bully to feel empathy with his or her victim.
 The Bully's Bully lasted for six issues, ending in 2015.